geoffreylitt/wildcard-onward-paper/paper.md

   - "Section"
   - "Sections"
 abstract: |
+  Customizing software should be as easy as using it.
+But most customization methods require a dramatic shift, from using a GUI to writing scripts in a programming language.

-  In this paper we introduce _data-driven customization_, a new way for end users to extend software by direct manipulation without doing traditional programming.
+  We introduce _data-driven customization_, a new way for end users to extend software by direct manipulation without doing traditional programming.
 We augment existing user interfaces with a table view showing the structured data inside the application.
 When users edit the table, their changes are reflected in the original UI.
 This simple model accommodates a spreadsheet formula language and custom data editing widgets, providing enough power to implement a variety of useful extensions.

-  We illustrate the approach with Wildcard, a browser extension that implements data-driven customization for existing applications using web scraping.
-Through concrete examples, we show that this paradigm can support extensions to many real websites, ranging from sorting and filtering existing data to adding entire new features.
-We share reflections from our experiences using Wildcard, on both its strengths and limitations relative to other customization approaches.
-Finally, we explore how this paradigm might lead to new software architectures that encourage this form of end-user customization.
+  We illustrate the approach with Wildcard, a browser extension that implements data-driven customization on the web using web scraping.
+Through concrete examples, we show that this paradigm can support useful extensions to many real websites, and we share reflections from our experiences using Wildcard.

+  Finally, we share our broader vision for a future where end users have greater access to the data in their applications, and better tools for taking advantage of that data in the context of everyday software usage.
 ---

 # Introduction